 Monthly Rabbinic Perspective

-Reprinted from the April 2014 AJ Newsletter
+Reprinted from the June/July 2014 AJ Newsletter

 You can read or download PDFs of Rabbinic Perspectives from previous issues of the AJ Newsletter by clicking on Perspective Archives at the right.
 The Rabbinic Perspective below is also available there in PDF format.